msamdk/SimpleStereoCam/README.md

 This is a project that i did to improve my understanding of making a stereo camera and calibrate it to estimate distances of objects from the camera.
 In the project i used two identical Microsoft modern webcams.
 I designed a frame for the camera setup using blender and 3D printed it.
+There are many industrial ready made stereocameras out in the market already, but i was curious to try to build one myself.
+So i hope you enjoy this as well :)

 ## What do you need for the project?
 1. Two cameras in the same model to prevent any mismatches in focal length, latency and other external and internal features